Keith Moon: Early life

-Keith John Moon was born to Alfred Charles (Alf) and Kathleen Winifred (Kit) Moon on 23 August 1946 at Central Middlesex Hospital in northwest London, and grew up in Wembley, in the UK.
-He was named as hyperactive as a boy, with a restless imagination and a particular fondness for The Goon Show and music.
+Keith John Moon was born to motor mechanic Alfred Charles Moon and Kathleen Winifred ("Kit"), née Hopley, on 23 August 1946 at Central Middlesex Hospital in northwest London; he grew up in Wembley.
+Moon was hyperactive as a boy, with a restless imagination and a particular fondness for music and The Goon Show.
 Moon attended Alperton Secondary Modern School after failing his eleven plus exam, which precluded his attending a grammar school.
 His art teacher said in a report: "Retarded artistically.
-Idiotic in other respects".
+Idiotic in other respects."
 His music teacher wrote that Moon "has great ability, but must guard against a tendency to show off."

-Moon joined his local Sea Cadet Corps band at the age of twelve on the bugle, but found the instrument too difficult to learn and decided to take up drums instead.
+Moon joined his local Sea Cadet Corps band at the age of twelve on the bugle, but found the instrument too difficult to learn and took up drums instead.
 He was interested in practical jokes and home science kits, with a particular fondness for explosions.
 On his way home from school, Moon would often go to Macari's Music Studio on Ealing Road to practise on the drums there, learning his basic skills on the instrument.
-He left school at age fourteen, around Easter in 1961.
+He left school around Easter 1961, at age 14.
 Moon then enrolled at Harrow Technical College; this led to a job as a radio repairman, enabling him to buy his first drum kit.

 Career

 Early years

-Moon took lessons from one of the loudest contemporary drummers, Screaming Lord Sutch's Carlo Little, at 10 shillings per lesson.
-Moon's early style was influenced by jazz, American surf music and rhythm and blues, exemplified by noted Los Angeles studio drummer Hal Blaine.
+Moon took lessons from one of the loudest contemporary drummers, Screaming Lord Sutch's Carlo Little, at ten shillings per lesson.
+His early style was influenced by jazz, American surf music and rhythm and blues, exemplified by noted Los Angeles studio drummer Hal Blaine.
 His favourite musicians were jazz artists, particularly Gene Krupa (whose flamboyant style he subsequently copied).
-Moon also admired Elvis Presley's original drummer DJ Fontana, the Shadows' original drummer Tony Meehan and the Pretty Things' Viv Prince.
-He also enjoyed singing, with a particular interest in Motown.
+He also admired Elvis Presley's original drummer DJ Fontana, The Shadows' original drummer Tony Meehan and the Pretty Things' Viv Prince.
+Moon also enjoyed singing, with a particular interest in Motown.
 Moon idolised the Beach Boys; Roger Daltrey later said that given the opportunity, Moon would have left to play for the California band even at the peak of the Who's fame.

-During this time Moon joined his first serious band: the Escorts, replacing his best friend Gerry Evans.
-In December 1962 he joined the Beachcombers, a semi-professional London cover band playing hits by groups such as the Shadows.
+During this time Moon joined his first serious band, the Escorts, replacing his best friend Gerry Evans.
+In December 1962 he joined the Beachcombers, a semi-professional London cover band playing hits by groups such as The Shadows.
 During his time in the group Moon incorporated theatrical tricks into his act, including "shooting" the group's lead singer with a starter pistol.
 The Beachcombers all had day jobs; Moon, who worked in the sales department at British Gypsum, had the keenest interest in turning professional.
 In April 1964, aged 17, he auditioned for the Who as a replacement for Doug Sandom.
 The Beachcombers continued as a local cover band after his departure.